tomjadams/property-based-testing-workshop/scala/README.md

 It uses [`sbt`](http://www.scala-sbt.org/0.13/docs/index.html) as the build tool & is fully self contained.
-[ScalaTest](http://www.scalatest.org) is used as the base testing framework, with [ScalaCheck](https://www.scalacheck.org) used as the property-based testing framework.
+[ScalaTest](http://www.scalatest.org) is used as the base testing framework, with [ScalaCheck](https://www.scalacheck.org) used for property-based testing.
 You are welcome to use any editor you like.

 # Setup